For those of you looking for more info on how to join with us in our adventures:

 FAQs

 Solomon Islands is in the South Pacific, near Australia, sandwiched between Papua New Guinea and Vanuatu.
-And technically, the plural sounding name is actually singular, so the proper question is “Where is Solomon Islands?”
+And technically, the plural sounding name is actually singular and needs no definitive article, so it’s grammatically incorrect to ask “where are the Solomon Islands?”
+The proper question is “where is Solomon Islands?”
 Sounds a bit off, eh?

 We are committed to this long-term adventure.
 Field Service terms typically last 4-5 years followed by a year of Home Service.
 Our hope is that people will not have to wait decades for God’s Word, but with thousands of people groups waiting all over the world with no translator on task, it may take many years.
 God has led us to this task, and unless He leads us elsewhere, this is our priority.

-Josh will be the Operations Manager at the head quarters for the Solomon Island Translation Advisory Group (SITAG), which is the center for overseeing translation efforts across the country.
-He will work for the Area Director of the Solomons, helping provide administrative leadership at the center and logistics and communications support for the teams of international and national translators living in the villages throughout the country.
+Josh is the Operations Manager at the headquarters for the Solomon Island Translation Advisory Group (SITAG).
+SITAG is the national organization for overseeing translation efforts across the country.
+Josh will work with the Director, providing administrative leadership and oversight at the center, as well as logistics and communications support for the teams of international advisors and national translators living in the villages throughout the country.

-Katie’s focus will initially be on the home where she will homeschooling all of our children.
-As the family gets into a routine, she will expand her roles and duties to take on other responsibilities in the areas where she is gifted.
+Katie’s focus remains on the home while the children are homeschooling.
+As the family’s direct daily care lessens, she plans to expand her roles and duties to take on other responsibilities in the areas where she is gifted.

 The simple answer is yes–we are employees of Wycliffe and they pay us.
-There are a lot of complicated governmental rules and provisions that go with being a “minister” and working as an employee.
+There are a lot of complicated governmental rules and provisions that go with being a “member of clergy” and working as an employee.
 But to answer the question, the general how is:

-Yes, because we are going long-term, the kiddos will be coming with us.
+Yes, because we are going long-term, the kiddos go with us.
 We plan to continue homeschooling them, which frees us from concerns over distant boarding schools.

 In general, yes.
 But that’s mostly because they are flexible, brave and each others’ best friends.
 They will miss their friends, and would love to have prayer partners and e-mail pen pals.
 We should have adequate high speed internet for video chat, so maintained contact is a realistic possibility.